 Chief Executive Officer

-She has dedicated the majority of her career to public service, having spent 30 years as a public servant in Washington State.
-Marcie's early leadership roles were in human resources with an emphasis on employee benefit programs and information technology.
+Prior to joining CalPERS, Marcie spent 30 years as a public servant in Washington state.
+Her early leadership roles were in human resources with an emphasis on employee benefit programs and information technology.
 She later was named executive director of the Washington State Department of Retirement Systems, where she demonstrated strong leadership and innovation, an emphasis on customer satisfaction, and team collaboration.

-In 2013 she was tapped by Washington State Governor Jay Inslee as cabinet lead for the Results Washington performance and accountability system, where she served as an early creator and architect for the platform that tracks goals and progress in education, the state's economy, sustainable energy, healthy and safe communities, and efficient government.
+In 2013 Marcie was named cabinet lead by Washington State Governor Jay Inslee for the Results Washington performance and accountability system, where she served as an early creator and architect for the platform that tracks goals and progress in education, the state's economy, sustainable energy, healthy and safe communities, and efficient government.

 Marcie served on the Washington State Investment Board as an ex-officio voting member for four years and served as its chair until she joined CalPERS.
 The board manages more than $120 billion in assets for 17 retirement plans.